 Flowers

-Due to their diversity, flowers are also great to draw.
+Due to their diversity, flowers are a great subject to draw.
 Just like fruit, they come in many different shapes, sizes, and colours, and you can also experiment with drawing single blooms, bouquets, and flowers in vases…it all depends on your confidence level and the type of challenge you want!

-A good thing about drawing flowers is that if you make a mistake like a smudge or an erroneous line, you can easily incorporate it into the drawing, which takes the pressure off.
+A good thing about drawing flowers is that if you make a mistake (like a smudge or an erroneous line), you can easily incorporate it into the drawing, which helps take the pressure off.

 For inspiration, and to see how to draw 12 different types of flowers, check out the video below.